CrunchyData/crunchy-containers/latest/static/pdf/0003.md

 ###### pgBasebackup-restore

-The `pgbasebasebackup-restore` mode allows users to restore from a [pg_basebackup](https://www.postgresql.org/docs/current/app-pgbasebackup.html) physical backup using `rsync`.
+The `pgbasebackup-restore` mode allows users to restore from a [pg_basebackup](https://www.postgresql.org/docs/current/app-pgbasebackup.html) physical backup using `rsync`.

 ###### pgDump